rogerpanel/reviews-and-empirical-prediction-of-mental-health/README.md

 ## Release checklist (maintainer)

-1. Connect the repository to Zenodo (zenodo.org -> GitHub -> toggle `rogerpanel/cv`).
+1. Connect the repository to Zenodo will be done (zenodo.org -> GitHub -> toggle `rogerpanel/reviews-and-empirical-prediction-of-mental-health`).
 2. On GitHub, Releases -> Draft a new release -> tag `v1.0.0-submission` on the submission commit.
-3. Copy the minted DOI into the Code availability sentence of the manuscript and into this section.